EmJee1/the-cocktail-collective/README.md

 ### Secrets

-The server has secrets (hasing keys, api keys etc.).
+The server has secrets (hashing keys, api keys etc.).
 These are stored in different for the different environments:

 - The development secrets are fetched from the `server/.env.local` file.
 - The testing secrets are fetched from the `.env.test` file.
 	- These are used in local tests & GitHub Actions
-	- Because this, they are checked into version control, make sure not to put actual credentials in this file!
+	- Because of this, they are checked into version control, make sure not to put actual credentials in this file!
 - The production secrets are fetched from GCP Secret Manager